SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/notes.md

 1. Position the mouse pointer in the Notepad.
 2. Type in your text as required.
-3. Press **TAB** to exit the Notepad, or click outside the Notepad window.
+3. To exit the Notepad, Press TAB or click outside the Notepad window.
 The text is saved automatically and a new Notepad page created.

 > [!TIP]
-> You can browse back and forth between the pages using the arrow buttons at the bottom of the Notepad.
+> You can browse between the pages using the arrow buttons at the bottom of the Notepad.
 The current page number and total number of pages are displayed at the bottom of the Notepad.

-If the Notepad is open when you close SuperOffice CRM, it will also be displayed when you next start the program, with all the text saved.
+If the Notepad is open when you close SuperOffice CRM, your changes are saved and the Notepad opens automatically when you return.

 <!-- Referenced links -->
 [1]: main-screen/side-panel.md